Luzhongyue/Advanced-Lane-Lines/README.md

 ## Overview

+In this project, the goal is to write a software pipeline to identify the lane boundaries in a video.

-The goals / steps of this project are the following:
+The steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.